piyush-hack/automate-user-flows-ext/README.md

 ### Upcoming

 - Import a json via a link (maybe s3) such that it creates a new page to interact with that interaction json , so that can release as a seperate extension.

-### Upcoming
+- Improved UI

-- Import a json via a link (maybe s3) such that it creates a new page to interact with that interaction json , so that can release as a seperate extension.
+- A workslow design for user to interact with json in extension itself

 ## License